 - I. Policy: RNAIs choosing to attend a Review Course will incur the costs of the review course and will utilize time from the RNAI's personal Allowable Time Off. - II.
-Purpose: The purpose of the "Review Course Policy" is to ensure that consistent protocol and time allotment is employed for each intern who elects to attend a review course during their education. - III.
-Procedure: - A. One outside review course time is allowed during the last year of the RNAI's educational
+Purpose: The purpose of the "Review Course Policy" is to ensure consistent protocol and time allotment for each intern who elects to attend a review course during their education.

-- plan of study. - B. RNAIs will follow the procedure for requesting time according to the Allowable Time Off Policy.
+- A. One outside review course time is allowed during the last year of the RNAI's educational plan of study. - B. RNAIs will follow the procedure for requesting time according to the Allowable Time Off Policy.
 RNAI attendance to an outside review course is not a required expectation of the program and no obligation on the part of the program exists to honor time off outside of the Allowable Time Off.
-Thus, it is recommended for the RNAI to obtain approval for the time prior to registration for the review course. - C. RNAIs will incur all costs associated with the review course. - D. If the RNAI will be scheduled on an affiliation rotation during the time the review course is held, the RNAI must contact the affiliation coordinator prior to scheduling the review course to request time be allowed.
-Compensatory time must be arranged with the affiliation coordinator and written documentation provided to the Program Director. - E. If Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program arranges for a review course with an established review course business, the following guidelines will be followed: - 1.
-Attendance by all members of the applicable RNAI class is mandatory. - Time will not be added or subtracted from Intern Allowable Time Off for attendance.
-The intent of the course is to assist RNAI in synthesizing information in preparation of the NCE. - 3.
-The cost to the applicable RNAI class may be waived. - 4.
+Thus, it is recommended for the RNAI to obtain approval for the time before registration for the review course. - C. RNAIs will incur all costs associated with the review course. - D. If the RNAI is scheduled on an affiliation rotation during the time the review course is held, the RNAI must contact the affiliation coordinator before scheduling the review course to request time be allowed.
+Compensatory time must be arranged with the affiliation coordinator, and written documentation must be provided to the Program Director. - E. If Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program arrange for a review course with an established review course business, the following guidelines will be followed: - Attendance by all members of the applicable RNAI class is mandatory. - 2.
+Time will not be added or subtracted from Intern Allowable Time Off for attendance.
+The course intends to assist RNAI in synthesizing information in preparation for the NCF - 3.
+The cost of the applicable RNAI class may be waived. - 4.
 Members of other RNAI classes may attend at their own expense.